iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 ## Bring experiment results to your workspace

-To inspect an experiment beyond what you can see in the table or plots (like inspecting code or data changes), you may can restore a previous experiment's results to your workspace.
+To inspect an experiment beyond what you can see in the table or plots (like inspecting code or data changes), you can restore a previous experiment's results to your workspace.

 ⚠️ Conflicting changes in the workspace are overwritten, but they can be